andyw8/andyw8.github.io/_posts/2025-03-31-setting-up-zed-with-ruby-lsp.md

 Note: I've noticed that some configuration changes don't seem to apply until you fully quit and reload the editor (`workspace: reload` isn't enough), so you may need to do that in some situations.

-To verify things are working, open a Ruby file, then choose `debug: open language server logs` from the command menu and open a Ruby file.
-You should see something like this:
+To verify things are working, open a Ruby file, then choose `debug: open language server logs` from the command menu.
+The output should look something like this:

 ![Ruby LSP startup](/assets/images/zed-ruby-lsp-startup.png)